ivanweiler/magento2-backend-samples/app/code/Inchoo/Sample04/README.md

 ## Todo
-* Refactor Sample03 code to use repository
+* Refactor Sample03 blocks to use repository